By Fitness Editor Paula Jager, CSCS Owner of Crossfit Jaguar

 Winters in Florida may be milder than the rest of the country but that’s not to say our culinary habits don’t go through seasonal changes.
 On cold days–especially busy weekends at home nothing takes the chill off better than smelling something delightful that’s been simmering in the oven all day.

-Our winter is definitely winding down but I’d like to share some of my favorite dishes I’ve been enjoying the past few months.
+Our winter is definitely winding down but I’d like to share some of my favorite Southern recipes I’ve been enjoying the past few months.

 Getting your family to eat the things they should and enjoy them can be quite a challenge at times.
 That heart along with the kidneys that he didn’t see sat in my freezer for awhile before I figured out how to get them in.